kellysienci/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_55_2.jpg){.aligncenter .size-medium}

-Confirm the angle by turning the Z-axis lead screw by hand until its upper limit - the blue part of the router body shouldn’t collide with the Z-axis motor mount at any point.
+Confirm the angle by turning the Z-axis lead screw by hand until its upper limit - the top part of the router body shouldn’t collide with the Z-axis motor mount at any point.
 You can adjust the router height later depending on your setup: lower if you use tiny tools on thin material or higher if you use longer tools on 3-4” thick material.

 This maximum position is also where you can access the 4 bolts holding in the router mount from behind for future swapping or tramming.
 You'll simply lift up the drag chain and go through the hole in the X-gantry, being mindful not to damage the aluminum rail edge with the Allen key.